-For most people with depression, a definitive depression diagnosis from a psychiatrist often means accepting that you will be on antidepressants for most of your life.
-For most people, this means delaying the first prescription for as long as possible, but after some time, the use of the antidepressants is inevitable.
-Unfortunately, from the time you accept medication, even as your symptoms lift, another heavy cloud hovers – the fact that the medications you now depend on come with adverse side effects.
-And, you might never get over the effects of the medication even though they make you feel better and brighter now.
+For many people with depression, a diagnosis from a psychiatrist often means accepting that you will be on antidepressants for most of your life.
+You may decide to delay the first prescription for as long as possible, but after some time, antidepressants may be your last option.
+Unfortunately, from the time you accept medication, even as your symptoms lift, another heavy cloud hovers – the fact that the medications you now depend on can have adverse side effects at any time.

 While stopping your medication might not be your best option, understanding the potential long-term effects of the medication is essential.

 Today, we look at the effects of the long-term use of Cymbalta.

 Cymbalta refers to the brand-name for duloxetine, the antidepressant that’s prescribed for the treatment of the symptoms of depression as well as anxiety, fibromyalgia, bone pain, and even diabetic nerve damage.

 It belongs in the serotonin-norepinephrine reuptake inhibitors (SNRIs) class of medications and works by increasing the circulating levels of serotonin and even norepinephrine which are effective in mood regulation and in blocking the pain signals through the brain.
 The SNRIs cause neurotransmitter dysregulation.
 They change the normal function of neurotransmitters.